English Department Prize Competitions

 - Submit your work as a link or attachment to firstname.lastname@example.org.
 Use "Multimodal Writing Prize" as the subject line and note your name, contact information, and SCU ID number within the body of the e-mail.
 If the submission represents a collaborative effort, include all contact and ID information from every author within the e-mail.

 - Deadline:Friday, April 20, 2018 by 2:00pm.

 For an array of previous top submissions, check out the Student Work section.

-Three prizes will be awarded to the best CTW 1 essays, and three to the best CTW 2 essays.
-First place winners will receive a $75 prize, second-place $50, and third-place $25.
-All entries will be considered for publication in The Owl, Santa Clara University's multi-modal platform for student work.
-Winners will be notified during summer 2018.
+Three prizes will be awarded to the best CTW 1 essays and CTW 2 essay.
+First place winners will receive a $100 each.
+All entries will be considered for publication in The Owl, Santa Clara University's multimodal platform for student work.
+Winners will be notified during summer 2019.